kolharsam/graphql-engine-rs/README.md

 This is not official.
 This is just a toy project.

 We can run GraphQL queries as of now.
-More features related to the metadata, GraphQL schema (with introspection support)
+More features related to the metadata, GraphQL schema (with introspection support) subscriptions and so on...will be arriving soon!

 Here's a short clip of the same: